Dallas is Texas' most mythical city, rich in the stuff that American legends are made of.

 When you visit you’ll find a vibrant metro area that extends from swanky Uptown and the ultra-modern Victory Park development, to the elegance and old-money attitude of Turtle Creek, through to the gritty authentic suburbs.

-On the north side, Dallas Arts District is the creative hub of Downtown Dallas with a large number of venues for the fine and performing arts, including the Dallas Museum of Art, AT&T Performance Centre, Nasher Sculpture Centre, Meyerson Symphony Centre, and the Crow Collection of Asian Art.
+On the north side, Dallas Arts District is the creative hub of Downtown Dallas with a large number of venues for the fine and performing arts, including the Dallas Museum of ArtOpens external site in a new window, AT&T Performance Centre, Nasher Sculpture CentreOpens external site in a new window, Meyerson Symphony Centre, and the Crow Collection of Asian Art.

 Greenville Avenue and East Dallas